beloslavamalakova/dbl_1/README.md

 such as conversation length, distribution and response rate per language.
 Any further complex exploration specific to the business idea will be handled in separate files that follow below.

-### unadressed_high_follower_business_analysis.py
-To run this file you need to have pandas installed.
-In the unadressed_high_follower_business_analyiss.py file, we determine basic row counts for starter tweets.
-Furthermore, we determine the number of conversation starters and starters not replied to for both influencers (> 10000 followers) and non-influencers.

-### conversation_context_business.py
-This file has to be run.

 ### sentiment - sentiment_analysis_DFs.py
 This file runs sentiment analysis using Vader on KLM and its competitors, saving the sentiment (Positive/Neutral/Negative) and the sentiment score of each tweet.
 Then, in "sentiment_analysis.ipynb" the sentiment evolution of conversations is analyzed.

 ### sentiment/translation_google_colab.ipynb
 This can ONLY be run in Google Colab.
 And can be run at any point after running sentiment/sentiment_analysis_DFs.py.